jwhberrios/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-Big Data Analysis using PySpark and the ETL process to anaylze large data sets of amazon product reviews.
+Big Data Analysis using PySpark and the ETL process to anaylze large data sets of amazon purchase reviews.